slarmoo/.github/profile/simon/simonReact/simonReact.md

 This deliverable demonstrates using [React](https://reactjs.org/) as a web framework and Vite as your frontend tooling.
 This helps with tasks such as building modular components, providing reactive UI elements, supporting sessions, lazy loading, and reducing (minifying) the size of your application.

-As part of the move to React we convert Simon from a **multi-page application** to a **single page application**.
-In a single page application, the browser only loads a single HTML file (index.html), and then we use JavaScript to interactively change the rendered content and components.
-This is a significant architectural shift to the application and will require you to reorganize your code to fit the single page, component driven, model.
+As part of the move to React, we convert Simon from a **multi-page application** to a **single-page application**.
+In a single-page application, the browser only loads a single HTML file (index.html), and then we use JavaScript to interactively change the rendered content and components.
+This is a significant architectural shift to the application and will require you to reorganize your code to fit the single-page, component driven, model.

 # Steps to convert Simon to React

 The following section discusses the general steps taken to convert the Simon application from a simple HTML/CSS/JavaScript application to a React application.
-You will need to take similar steps for your startup project and so it is important to understand what is happening at each step of the conversion process.
+You will need to take similar steps for your startup project, and so it is important to understand what is happening at each step of the conversion process.
 You don't necessarily have to go through this process with the Simon demonstration application, but it is a safe place to try since you have both the starting version (simon-websocket) and the ending version (simon-react) to reference.

-We begin introducing `vite` our frontend tooling.
+We begin by introducing `vite`, our frontend tooling.
 The HTML, CSS, and JavaScript is then reworked into React components.
 The React components are then reworked to take advantage of functionality that React provides.
 This includes function style components, modularization, reactive interactions, and a React representation of Bootstrap.

 Here is a complete list of all the steps involved to convert Simon to a React application.
 When you port your startup to React you will want to commit your changes as you complete each step in the process.